Comic

 Growing up in a Chinese restaurant

-Page from 'Jo, xinès' by Miguel Pang.
+Page from 'Jo, xinès', by Miguel Pang.

 Caldes de Montbui, center of the universe

-The cartoonist Ferran Vidal, son of Caldes de Montbui, follows Dalí's maxim “the ultralocal is the most universal” and establishes himself as an incorrect chronicler of his town in a comic strip that boasts of talking only “about what you can't find on Google or Wikipedia.”
-That is, a portrait between the anecdote and the human bestiary that includes the freak who peed in the municipal pool through a hole in a testicle, the mailman who is “an absolute god of sudokus,” and the one who has seen Dirty dancing.
-“This time I wanted to escape from current news and major topics,” he assures.
-Vidal will publish the graphic novel "Vinyetari.
+The cartoonist Ferran Vidal, son of Caldes de Montbui, follows Dalí's maxim “the ultralocal is the most universal” and establishes himself as the incorrect chronicler of his town in a comic strip that boasts of speaking only “about what you can't find on Google or Wikipedia”.
+That is to say, a portrait between the anecdotal and the human bestiary that includes the geek who peed in the municipal pool through a hole in a testicle, the postman who is “an absolute sudoku god” and the one who has seen Dirty dancing.
+“This time I wanted to escape from current affairs and the big topics,” he assures.
+Vidal will publish the graphic novel Vinyetari.
 “This time I wanted to move away from current news and big topics,” he assures.
-Vidal will publish the graphic novel Miller in February 2027 and is working with Kiko Amat on a book of illustrated biographies of cursed artists, a project that began to see the light in l’ARA.
+Vidal will publish the graphic novel Miller in February 2027 and is working with Kiko Amat on a book of illustrated biographies of cursed artists, a project that began to see the light at l’ARA.

 Page from 'A Little (Not Much) Humanity', by Ferran Vidal.